Anurag-30/knowledge-base/05-Sql/Clauses/Readme.md

 `SELECT <column_name> FROM <table_name>;` <br />

-2. Sorting the ourput using `
+2. Sorting the ourput using `ORDER BY`